-An exception applies when the trustor or beneficiary is a national of an EU Member State or a natural person having a temporary or permanent residence permit in an EU Member State, in a country member of the European Economic Area or in Switzerland.
+An exception applies when the trustor or beneficiary is a national of an EU Member State or a natural person having a temporary or permanent residence permit in an EU Member State.
 In its Frequently Asked Questions, the European Commission states that this exemption provides that prohibitions do not apply where a trust or similar legal arrangement has "only one trustor or one beneficiary" who is a national of an EU Member State or has a temporary or permanent residence permit in an EU Member State.